MyNameIsBond/happynuxt/content/articles/swiftlist.md

 ## Next steps

 And now what?
 This is the beginning of building what I have in mind.
-A website where people will come to amateurs and hopefully will leave professionals.
+A website where people will come amateurs and hopefully will leave professionals.
 THP will always assure you to give the best quality possible at a given time.

 Thank you for reading